Te-k/analyst-scripts/misp/README.md

 Scripts for using MISP

-* misp.py : copy of [Nicolas Bareil python-misp library](https://github.com/nbareil/python-misp)
 * mispcli.py : Command line interface for MISP
 * mispcopy.py : script to copy attributes from one event to another
+* vtxcheck.py : search for hashes in VT and upload other hashes in MISP event
+* xsearch_misp.py : Search all IOCs from an event in another MISP instance (hint: if you use this on the same server it is useless)

+libs:
+* misp.py : copy of [Nicolas Bareil python-misp library](https://github.com/nbareil/python-misp)
+* misplib.py : shared code between the tools

 ## Configuration